Nevada School Counselor Certification

 Nevada School Counselor Certification Through Reciprocity

-Out-of-state applicants must submit all materials through the Online Portal for Applications and Licensure (OPAL).
+Out-of-state applicants must submit all materials through Online Portal for Applications and Licensure (OPAL).

 This includes the $180 application fee and supporting documentation.